In This Article:

 Your Library search page is accessed from the Library menu.

-You can narrow the scope of your search by applying filters for Stack, Category, and Subcategory.
+You can narrow the scope of your search by applying filters for Stack, Category, Subcategory, and tags.

 Advanced Search gives you more options to focus your search by allowing you to specify which fields you want searched, as well as whether you are looking for an exact match or want to search through Entries with Attachments only.

 Make use of search operators such as AND, OR, and NOT to further limit your results.